hashicorp/design-system/wiki/Website-Changelog.md

 ### Templates for Figma changelog entries

 Entries made for the Figma Components and Foundations UI Kits require a few additional steps.

-Copy and paste this template and adjust as necessary after publishing changes in Figma. _Replace all elements in brackets._
+1. Open a PR to capture the relevant updates to the changelog.
+2. After publishing changes in Figma, copy and paste the appropriate template into the relevant changelog file in the components package; either `packages/components/CHANGELOG-FIGMA-{COMPONENTS or FOUNDATIONS}` depending on what library the change was made in.
+3. Replace all elements in brackets with the specific component or style/token name.

 #### Simple entry
 ```